 What is considered a good KPI?

 A key performance indicator could be any metric(s) that measures the success of your project.
-Your KPIs should be measurable metrics that easily allow you to identify the performance of a campaign.
+Your key performance indicators should be measurable metrics that easily allow you to identify the performance of a campaign.
 KPIs should ultimately measure your marketing efforts and help you reach your business goals.
 They are an essential element in your digital marketing strategy.
 Therefore, you must be smart about choosing the right KPI to track each of your campaigns.
 Luckily, if you and other employees are unsure of what KPIs you should be looking at, there are standard and recommended KPIs based on certain initiatives that are pretty easy to find online.
 Below are a few commonly used KPI examples for digital marketing campaigns: